 And I hardly do it now—except by way of introduction.

 But the site was a revelation to me even if only because of what it taught me about my own assumptions about women; preconceptions about what they got up to; and beliefs about what they or I or you or we should be doing.

 Things that had not previously been found in a good translation into talk and text.
 That is to say: not one which had met with approval.

 I met a woman online, wowed her, got her going, got her panting with a mid-life efflorescence of delicate crudities and lewdities.
-She sniffed, yelped, growled and belted in pursuit in my direction and because I was so humbled I had no cavils about feeling and meeting the pure force of a woman’s want.
+She sniffed, yelped, growled and belted in pursuit in my direction—and told me verbatim that that was what she had done—and because I was so humbled I had no cavils about feeling and meeting the pure force of a woman’s want.

 And because of the chest-length, jet black locks, the lashes, the glossed ruby lips and the flame red and orange circa 1969 pattern mid-thigh-length dress on her hale and glowing, 5’10” Cornish frame as she stood, head bowed and hesitant, answering my mobile call at twenty yards after she had got off the train in Euston station.

 We got our own illicit-explicit get-laid-zone licence for a space of eight months.